Fanuel-D/C-Tour/README.md

 **Required Must-have Stories**

-* User can login
+* Users can login
-* User can post a new photo of a location on the campus
-* User can search for a specific place on a college campus
+* Users can search college campuses found in the US.
-* User can write a comment on the location
+* Users can write comments and post pictures of their experience on campus.

 **Optional Nice-to-have Stories**